 Planning your own funeral

-One of the easiest and most cost-effective ways to plan your own funeral is with a Simplicity Cremations Prepaid Funeral Plan.
+One of the easiest and most cost-effective ways to plan your own funeral is with a Prepaid Funeral Plan, although we have discussed other options for paying for your funeral in advance in this article, to help you make the right decision for you.

-There are a number of reasons you should plan your own funeral.
-Planning, and paying for your funeral in advance not only relieves your family of the financial burden of paying for your funeral when the time comes, but also makes what will inevitably be an emotional time that little bit easier.
+Planning, and paying for your funeral in advance relieves your family of the financial burden of paying for your funeral when the time comes, making what will inevitably be an emotional time that little bit easier for them.
 Arranging the funeral of a loved one is a common cause of conflict between family members, particularly when there is uncertainty over what you would have wanted.
-Putting plans in place for your funeral can not only help relieve this stress, but it also ensures your wishes are honoured when the time comes.
+Making your own funeral arrangements can not only help relieve this stress, but it also ensures your wishes are honoured when the time comes.
+Planning your own funeral or discussing your funeral wishes is especially important if you have specific requests for what happens at your funeral.

 Many people leave wishes for their funeral in their will in the hope this will be enough.
 Unfortunately, in many cases, the will is not read until after the funeral, so it's really important to share your wishes with your family before the time comes.